Social Links via JavaScript

 • Intimidation: The act of instilling fear in someone as a means of controlling that person

 • Bullying: A pattern of repeated aggressive behaviour with negative intent directed from one person to another where there is a power imbalance.
 Bullying can take many forms: verbal, physical, social, or electronic (cyberbullying).
-It can focus on disability, sexual orientation, and sexuality, gender identity, race, ethnicity, religion, or other issues.
+It can focus on disability, sexual orientation, sexuality, gender identity, race, ethnicity, religion, or other issues.

 • Violent behaviours: Any behaviour by an individual that threatens, harms or injures the individual or others or destroys property.